who we are

 History

-In 1996, the National Youth Choir was formed as a follow-up to the National Children's Choir.
+This was followed in 1996 by the establishment of the National Youth Choir as a follow-up to the National Children's Choir.

 Since the 2001 cultural policy period, VTN has received multi-year subsidies from the Ministry of OCW.
 From 2009 through the Cultural Participation Fund and from 2025 through the Performing Arts Fund (Talent Development).